 In particular, tutorials should satisfy each of the following criteria:

-- the research topic falls in the general scope of the conference.
+- their research topic falls in the general scope of the conference.

-- there is a clear focus on a specific technology, problem or application.
+- they should have a clear focus on a specific technology, problem or application.

 - there is a sufficiently large community interested in the topic.

 We expect proposals for the following types of tutorials:

 - Tutorials providing an introduction to well established Semantic Web aspects.